AlternativeNetizen/Kermnet/README.md

 # Kermnet
 Alternative to the internet
+Framework to replace layer 2-4(OSI) of the internet

 the modern internet mainly consists of centralized servers allowing users to connect to other users Main issues with centralized servers: